 - Cancer cells can travel from the primary tumor to nearby lymph nodes.
 They can then travel through the lymphatic system to reach other parts of the body.

 - Once cancer cells enter the bloodstream, they can travel anywhere in the body (hematogenous spread).

 A metastatic tumor that forms somewhere else in the body is the same type of cancer as the original tumor.

 Stages describe how far the cancer has progressed and are used to determine treatment.
 Earlier stage cancers have a better outlook than later stage cancers.

 The stages of lung cancer range from 0 to 4, with stage 4 being the most severe.
 It means that the cancer has spread to other organs or tissues.

 How Is Lung Cancer Treated?

-The prognosis varies according to the cancer type, stage at diagnosis, and treatment.
-Survival rates are higher for stage I and stage II lung cancers.
+The outlook varies according to the cancer type, stage at diagnosis, and treatment.
+Survival rates are higher for stage 1 and stage 2 lung cancers.